DJDanl/cpp-docs.pt-br/docs/atl/reference/idispatchimpl-class.md

 ### <a name="remarks"></a>Comentários

-Ver [IDispatch:: Invoke](/windows/desktop/api/oaidl/nf-oaidl-idispatch-invoke) no Windows SDK.
+Consulte [IDispatch:: Invoke](/windows/win32/api/oaidl/nf-oaidl-idispatch-invoke) no SDK do Windows.

 ## <a name="see-also"></a>Consulte também